 - (Chair) Lisa Parkinson, Bristol, family mediator, trainer with Resolution in child-inclusive mediation, Vice-President of the FMA

-- James Pirrie, solicitor and family mediator, Family Law in Practice, London
+- James Pirrie, solicitor and family mediator, Family Law in Partnership, London

 - Helen Pittard, solicitor and family mediator, 174 Law, Birkenhead, Wirral